IFRCGo/ecv-toolkit/app/_disease/disease-10_en.md

 ### Vulnerable people

 - Children who are not vaccinated are most at risk.
 - Children living in areas with poor hygiene, sanitation and water infrastructure and services.

 ![dt-10]({% render_depth %}assets/img/graphics/dt-10.png){:class="my-img-class"}
+*A child with polio*

 ### If an epidemic occurs